Under what circumstances will the circuit breaker of Low Voltage Switch Cabinet and Drawer Cabinet be triggered?

 5. Manual Intervention:

-In scenarios where manual intervention is required, operators can trigger the circuit breaker in the Low Voltage Switch Cabinet and Drawer Cabinet.
+Low Voltage Switch Cabinet and Drawer Cabinet.
 This feature allows for controlled and planned shutdowns for maintenance, repairs, or modifications to the electrical system.

 6. Under Voltage or Over Voltage: